bradymholt/geekytidbits.com/_posts/2016/2016-01-20-performance-tuning-postgres.md

 ### auto_explain

 The [auto_explain](http://www.postgresql.org/docs/current/static/auto-explain.html) module is also helpful for finding slow queries but has 2 distinct advantages: it logs the actual execution plan and supports logging *nested statements* using the `log_nested_statements` option.
 Nested statements are those statements that are executed inside a function.
-If you application uses many functions, auto_explain is invaluable for getting detailed execution plans.
+If your application uses many functions, auto_explain is invaluable for getting detailed execution plans.

 The `log_min_duration` option controls which query execution plans are logged, based on how long they perform.
 For example, if you set this to 1000, all statments that run longer than 1 second will be logged.